Kentucky Downs Turf Sprint Stakes

-The Kentucky Downs Turf Sprint Stakes, raced as the Ainsworth Turf Sprint Stakes is a Grade II American Thoroughbred horse race for three years old or older, over a distance of six furlongs on the turf held annually in September at Kentucky Downs racetrack in Franklin, Kentucky during their short turf meeting.
-The event currently carries a purse of $2,000,000 which includes $1,000,000 from the Kentucky Thoroughbred Development Fund.
+The Kentucky Downs Turf Sprint Stakes is a Grade II American Thoroughbred horse race for three years old or older, over a distance of six furlongs on the turf held annually in September at Kentucky Downs racetrack in Franklin, Kentucky during their short turf meeting.
+The event currently carries a purse of $1,750,000 which includes $875,000 from the Kentucky Thoroughbred Development Fund.

 History

 The race was inaugurated in 1998 with an attractive purse offered of $100,000.
 The event was raced as the Kentucky Cup Turf Dash Stakes as part of the Kentucky Cup.